Designing a skin care routine can feel overwhelming, especially if you’re just starting.

 There are plenty of different options, which can get confusing if you don’t know what to look for.

-Our favorite is Clarifying Pads, which pack a punch while still being super easy to use.
-They do the work of serum without having to apply it with your fingers.
-Each pad includes not only glycolic acid but also lactic acid and salicylic acid (a BHA).
+Our favorite is Crystal Clear clarifying pads, which pack a punch while still being super easy to use.
+They do the work of toner in an easy, disposable form!
+Each pad includes not only glycolic acid but also lactic acid, salicylic acid (a BHA) and an exclusive botanical blend, including white mulberry and licorice root extract.

 Serums and toners, in general, are some of the most effective ways to use glycolic acid.
 Instead of being rinsed off to the skin, they stay on it all night and continue to work even as you sleep.
 That way, you can wake up in the morning with beautiful, more even skin.